Running Newton Coupling, Scale Identification and Black Hole Thermodynamics: Kerr-(A)dS Black Holes

 Note that for the constant $G$, the temperature evaluated in this manner reduces to the standard Hawking temperature for the classical counterpart.
 Then, the consistency condition~(\ref{cond}) gives \bea r_+ (r_+^2 - a^2) \partial_+^2 G(r_+) - 2 a^2 \partial_+ G(r_+) = 0, \eea leading to \bea G(r_+) = c_1 \frac{r_+^2 + a^2}{r_+} + c_2. \eea Here $c_1$ should be zero since we have assumed $\partial_a G(r_+) = 0$.
 This implies that the coupling does not run in order to ensure the first law.
 This problem had been observed in~\cite{RT:2010} and the authors claimed that the temperature formula $T = \kappa/2 \pi$ should be improved.
 However, the temperature then loses its geometrical interpretation.

 Here we point out that there is an alternative possibility by allowing the angular-momentum dependence, $G = G(r_+, a)$.
 The parameter $a$ in some sense is related to a choice of coordinates since the Kerr black hole reduces, in the limit of $M = 0$, to Minkowski space with elliptical foliations characterized by $a$ (spherical foliations for $a = 0$).
-In such case we have
+In such case, we find from Eq.~\eqref{Kerrent}

 The consistency condition~(\ref{cond}) can be reexpressed as \bea \partial_+ \frac{r_+^2 (r_+ \partial_a G - a \partial_+ G)}{r_+ (r_+^2 + a^2) \partial_+ G - (r_+^2 - a^2) G} = 0, \eea which can be integrated as \bea \frac{r_+^2 (r_+ \partial_a G - a \partial_+ G)}{r_+ (r_+^2 + a^2) \partial_+ G - (r_+^2 - a^2) G} = f(a), \eea with some function $f(a)$ of the angular momentum parameter $a$.